-CG Spectrum’s 2016 online Advanced Diploma students achieved an incredible 90% placement rate into studio jobs.
+CG Spectrum’s 2016 online advanced students achieved an incredible 90% placement rate into studio jobs.

 We spoke to students, mentors, and alumni working at studios like Ubisoft and Double Negative to get their advice on giving yourself the best chance of scoring the job of your dreams.

 Know the industry, even before you start learning